arseeeeN/dotfiles/README.md

 ## Keybindigns

 A lot of the keybindings are left default on purpose with a few exceptions that can all be observed in their respective configuration files.
-For basic usage, the Sway config files is a good starting place.
+For basic usage, the Sway config file is a good starting place.

 ## Editor